-Teresa Heath-Wareing is an award-winning International speaker, TEDx speaker, trainer, podcaster, author and business owner.
+Teresa Heath-Wareing is an award-winning international speaker, TEDx speaker, trainer, podcaster, author and business owner.
 She’s noted as one of the UK's top Marketing Influencers and has worked with international brands such as Land Rover, Jaguar, Rightmove and Leadpages.
 She also has her online membership - The Marketing that Converts Academy - where she repurposes content to create online courses

-I caught up with Teresa to see how she repurposes content for online courses when working with businesses, entrepreneurs and marketers to help them enhance their digital marketing & social media efforts.
+We caught up with Teresa to hear how to create a course by repurposing content.
+She shares her methods for working with businesses, entrepreneurs and marketers to help them enhance their digital marketing & social media efforts.

 You can listen to the podcast below, or keep reading…

 Why create an online course?

 It’s 2019…everything is online these days isn’t it!
 We do our banking online, we order groceries online, and catch up on the new online.
 So it makes sense that many of us would rather take an online course than have to turn up to a physical classroom.

 Online courses allow you to learn from the best in the world from the comfort of your own home.
 As a content creator, you can reach a broad global audience with your online course.
 The world truly is your limit!

 When we spoke to Teresa, she explained that when she decided to create online courses, she knew that people could be put off by monster packages.
 Courses with hundreds of modules take up hours and hours of people's time.
 So, she came up with a fairly simple and quick course to test the waters.

 The key to her first course was to keep it succinct in order to avoid scaring people away and to test whether she had an audience that actually wanted courses.
 If you were to sit down and take her course in one sitting, you’d be able to get through it in an hour or so.

 And that’s fine, because the focus is on teaching the learner how to overcome one problem.
 If they take the course and go away with the skills or knowledge to help them overcome a problem, then it's a success!
 It’s not about quantity, it’s quality.